Shooting Stars (British TV series): The Dove From Above

 In the "Dove from Above" round and subsequent versions of the round, if a contestant answers incorrectly, Vic says "UVAVU" /uːˈvɑːvuː/ and pulls a silly face.
 If the contestant chooses a certain, prize-winning option, he pulls another face and says "ERANU" /ɪəˈrɑːnuː/.
 The prize is invariably a bizarre and practically useless device.

 Occasionally, there would be a "Maverick Round" where a guest would have to stand centre stage and represent something "via the medium of dance", or "the gift of the air guitar".
-They would then be judged by scorekeeper George Dawes (Lulubabsi), who would invariably award them no points.
+They would then be judged by scorekeeper George Dawes (Lucas), who would invariably award them no points.

 Reeves would often tell a joke, much to everyone's disappointment.
 The joke would always fall flat, often accompanied by tumbleweed blowing across the floor of the studio.
 Occasionally, someone else would tell the joke and would be met with uproarious laughter, much to Reeves' anger.

 Impressions round

 The impressions round saw a "random light" pick a contestant at random, and then they had to do an impression of a celebrity.
 In the pilot this was called by Reeves, "random factor".
 Other elements of the impressions round included the aforementioned club style singing.

 George Dawes played the drums while Reeves did this.